 Federal judge refuses Trump request to block Jan.
 6 records

-WASHINGTON (AP) — A federal judge on Tuesday rejected former President Donald Trump’s request to block the release of documents to the House committee investigating the Jan.
+WASHINGTON (AP) — A federal judge rejected former President Donald Trump’s request to block the release of documents to the House committee investigating the Jan.
 6 Capitol riot.

-U.S. District Judge Tanya Chutkan declined to issue a preliminary injunction sought by Trump’s lawyers.
-Chutkan said President Joe Biden was “best positioned” to determine whether to waive executive privilege on documents sought by the House.
+In denying a preliminary injunction, U.S. District Judge Tanya Chutkan said Tuesday that Congress had a strong public interest in obtaining records that could shed light on a violent insurrection mounted by the former president’s supporters.
+She added that President Joe Biden had the authority to waive executive privilege over the documents despite Trump’s assertions otherwise.

+Barring a court order, the National Archives plans to turn over Trump’s records to the committee by Friday.
+But Trump’s lawyers swiftly promised an appeal to the U.S. Court of Appeals for the District of Columbia Circuit.
+The case will likely eventually head to the U.S. Supreme Court.

 “At bottom, this is a dispute between a former and incumbent President,” Chutkan wrote.
 “And the Supreme Court has already made clear that in such circumstances, the incumbent’s view is accorded greater weight.”

 Trump “does not acknowledge the deference owed” to Biden’s judgment as the current president, Chutkan said.
-However, she added, “Presidents are not kings, and Plaintiff is not President.”

-The National Archives has said it would turn over records by Friday absent a court order stopping it from doing so.
-Minutes after Chutkan’s order became public, Trump filed notice that he would appeal to the U.S. Court of Appeals for the District of Columbia Circuit.
-The case is likely to eventually reach the U.S. Supreme Court.
+She noted examples of past presidents declining to assert executive privilege and rejected what she said was Trump’s claim that executive privilege “exists in perpetuity.”

-Biden largely waived executive privilege on records that would be given to the committee, which include call logs, drafts of remarks and speeches and handwritten notes from Trump’s then-chief of staff, Mark Meadows, according to a court filing by the National Archives.
+According to an earlier court filing from the archives, the records include call logs, drafts of remarks and speeches and handwritten notes from Trump’s then-chief of staff, Mark Meadows.
 There are also copies of talking points from then-press secretary Kayleigh McEnany and “a draft Executive Order on the topic of election integrity,” the National Archives has said.

-The House committee was formed to investigate the circumstances behind the deadly insurrection in which supporters of the former president sought to overturn his loss in the 2020 election.
-Trump has repeatedly attacked the committee’s work and continued to promote unfounded conspiracy theories about the election.
+Rep. Bennie Thompson, D-Miss., who chairs the House committee, said in a statement after the ruling that the records are crucial for understanding the attack and “in my view, there couldn’t be a more compelling public interest than getting answers about an attack on our democracy.”

+On CNN, Thompson said Trump should stop behaving like a “spoiled brat.”

-Chutkan added that “the public interest lies in permitting — not enjoining — the combined will of the legislative and executive branches to study the events that led to and occurred on January 6, and to consider legislation to prevent such events from ever occurring again.”
+But Chutkan said the “the public interest lies in permitting — not enjoining — the combined will of the legislative and executive branches to study the events that led to and occurred on January 6, and to consider legislation to prevent such events from ever occurring again.”

-Rep. Bennie Thompson, D-Miss., who chairs the House committee, told CNN Tuesday that Chutkan’s ruling was “a big deal” and said Trump should stop behaving like a “spoiled brat.”

-“I look forward to getting this information,” Thompson said.
-“I look forward to our investigators going through it with a fine-tooth comb to make sure that our government was not weaponized against its citizens.”
+Trump spokesperson Taylor Budowich tweeted late Tuesday that the case “was destined to be decided by the Appellate Courts.”
+He added that “Trump remains committed to defending the Constitution & the Office of the Presidency, & will be seeing this process through.”

+Associated Press writers Zeke Miller and Mary Clare Jalonick contributed to this report.

 By NOMAAN MERCHANT